General Information and Student Accommodations Information

 Sometimes, due to circumstances beyond the control of the Center for Accessibility Resources & Services, the furniture may be moved out of a room after the accommodation is set up.
 If this occurs, please inform the Center for Accessibility Resources & Services as soon as possible.

-Based on a student’s documented disability the Note Taker accommodation may be approved for a student.
+Based on a student’s documented disability the note taking support accommodation may be approved for a student.

 Online Course Registration Recommendations